chevereto/v4-docs/application/installing/installation.md

 ## Using Docker

-Refer to [🌎 Docker Production](../../guides/docker/production.md) and [🛸 Docker Bootstrap](../../guides/docker/bootstrap.md) for our container provisioning.
+Refer to [🐋 Docker](../../guides/docker/README.md) for our container provisioning.

 ## Using release package